Skip to content

 The Simple Explanation

 An AI agent is software that can take actions on your behalf, not just answer questions.
+The key standard making this possible is MCP (Model Context Protocol), which lets agents plug into your existing tools.
 Think of the difference between:

 • ChatGPT: "Here's how you could book a flight to Tokyo"